-Our teams have delivered presentations on modern slavery, fairness, inclusion and respect, and mental health, to the workforce.
-Visiting all Tideway East and West sites over winter 2018 – 2019, they have presented to over 250 operatives.
+We have delivered presentations on modern slavery, fairness, inclusion and respect, and mental health, to the workforce.
+Visiting all Tideway East and West sites over winter 2018 – 2019, wellbeing champion Fiona Dowling and CSR manager Kimberley McGinty have presented to over 250 operatives.
 We followed these up with presentations by mental wellbeing charity State of Mind Sport.
 Feedback from the site teams has been very positive.

-In June 2018, our skills and employment adviser Kimberley McGinty spent a week on site as part of her role as VGC’s women in construction champion.
+In June 2018, Kimberley McGinty spent a week on site as part of her role as VGC’s women in construction champion.